ShabnaIlmi/Data-Science-Group-Project/README.md

 ## **Overview**
 This project is an AI-driven **Chemical Handling and Risk Analysis System** developed by **DSGP Group 32**.
 The system integrates predictive models to assess the risk associated with the importation, handling, and usage of chemicals.
 The project includes a **React.js frontend**, a **backend with machine learning models**, and **finalized model training scripts** in a **Colab notebook**.

-The system utilizes **Gradient Boosting** and other machine learning algorithms to predict risks at various stages and prevent hazardous activities related to chemical use.
+The system utilizes **Gradient Boosting**, **Neural Networks**, **Random Forest** and other machine learning algorithms to predict risks at various stages and prevent hazardous activities related to chemical use.

 ---